-Total graduation credits required: twenty-four (24),
+Total graduation credits required: twenty-four (24)

-including: Bible 4 credits
+Bible 4 credits

+History 4 credits

-History English/Literature 4 credits
+English/Literature 4 credits

 Mathematics 3 credits

 Science 3 credits

-Physical Education/Health 1 credits
+Physical Education/Health 1 credit

-Fine Arts 1 credit
+Fine Arts 1 credits

-Electives
+Electives 4 credits

-^{} Bible credit is based on the number of years that a student attends high school at HCS.
-A student who does not attend HCS all four years of high school only needs one Bible credit for each year of attendance at HCS high school.
+Bible credit is based on the number of years that a student attends high school at HCS.
+A student who does not attend HCS all four years of high school only needs one Bible credit for each year of attendance at HCS.